vbhadrir/tradecicd/README.md

-# tradecicd
+# tradecicds
-# This is a test for Tradlite
+# This the continouse intergration test for tradelite on OpenShift